dylanaraps/crayon/Readme.md

 ```

 ### Changing the Background Color
 If you don't like the default background color you can easily change it without having to edit the theme!
-You just need to add a single line to your .*vimrc before the colorscheme line above.
+You just need to add a single line to your .vimrc before the colorscheme line above.

 This currently only works with dark background colors as the theme doesn't have a light varient yet.